link1905/system-design-101/content/docs/web-service/load-balancer.md

 c -> s.lb.s2
 ```

-The only solution is forwarding all segments to a consistent target
+The solution is to forward all segments of a connection to the same server until it disconnects.
-until the connection is disrupted.

 ```d2
 direction: right